brianm/a/README.md

 Base project for go stuffs.
 Probably not #gonuts compatible.

+# Working and Building

+Don't panic.
+We have a Makefile.
+The makefile manages the *project* not the build.

+It can make a build, of course, but that is just a useful thing, not general way of building.

+If you want to work on this and have a workspace and everything set up for you, my recommendation is to do this:

+    $ make project
+    $ make activate

+This sets up the workspace, moves you into it in a subprocess, etc. To stop working on the project just exit the sub-shell (C-d or
+<code>exit</code>).

+The "project" is maintained in a branch named <code>project</code>.

+You will need to modify both the Makefile in <code>master</code> and
+<code>project</code> branches to use the proper package name and
+binary name (the first two lines in the Makefile), but aside from that things should Just Work.

 # Versions, Release, Tags, and Branches

 We make releases, master is not always the best choice of branches to